Are we officially in fall? I hope so because I have an outdoor fall tablescape with harvest colors to share with you.

 - Even though it is still very warm here in Texas, I knew that I would set this tablescape outdoors in our newly renovated backyard.
 (I have yet to reveal the new backyard, but you will see some glimpses here.)

 - Use items that I already had.
-In fact, the only thing I bought were two bunches of sunflowers at Trader Joe’s adn four votice candles at Hobby Lobby.
+In fact, the only things I bought were two bunches of sunflowers at Trader Joe’s and four votive candles at Hobby Lobby.

 - Focus on harvest colors: shades of green, golden yellow, burnt orange, a hint of soft blue, and metallic copper.

-- Nautral materials would also play a role: woven jute, metal, ceramic dishes and fabric.
+- Natural materials would also play a role: woven jute, metal, ceramic dishes, and fabric.

 I picked all these ingredients with fall colors and textures in mind.
 The day before I set the table, I gathered all the items I would need for the outdoor fall tablescape on our breakfast room table.

-- round woven placemats/chargers ~ I’ve had these for awhile.
-They have the rustic texture that speaks of fall.
+- round woven placemats/chargers – I’ve had these for a while.
+They have a rustic texture that speaks of fall.